Reusable Menstrual Products: How and Why to Make the Switch

 - Some people might think you're weird.
 We've been conditioned to think spending thousands of dollars on 16,800 disposable pads and tampons over a lifetime is normal.
 To me, that's weird, but hey, I'm a rebel.

 - Cloth pads can stain.
 So far mine haven't, but I've only used them for two cycles.
-Of course you can always buy pads with dark colored or printed fabric to camouflage potential stains.
+Of course you can always buy dark colored liners and pads to camouflage potential stains.

 - Menstrual cup use could compromise the hymen in virgin women and teens, which may dissuade some virgins from using menstrual cups (an intact hymen is strongly associated with virginity in some cultures).
 In my opinion the significantly decreased risk of Toxic Shock Syndrome trumps this issue for virgins who are already using tampons, but that is a personal decision.